-After I graduated from my Computational Biology master’s degree in 2015, I joined Julio Saez-Rodriguez team at the JRC COMBINE lab in Aachen as a PhD student.
-I worked on the development of an hybrid mechanistic model, integrating gene regulation, signaling pathways and metabolomics data to explain disease phenotypes, help find new therapeutic targets and predict their potential effect based on a specific patient profile.
-This project was part of the collaborative SyMBioSys ITN project, financed by the European Marie Sklodowska-Curie actions.
-I am currently a postdoc in the lab working primarily in the SMART-CARE consortium to apply mass-spectrometry-based systems medicine to cancer.
+After I graduated from my Computational Biology master’s degree in 2015, I joined Julio Saez-Rodriguez team as a PhD student.
+I worked on the development of hybrid mechanistic models, integrating gene regulation, signaling pathways and metabolomics data to explain disease phenotypes, help find new therapeutic targets and predict their potential effect based on a specific patient profile.
+This led to the development of the tools COSMOS and oCEan.
+This project was part of the collaborative SyMBioSys ITN project, financed by the European Marie Skłodowska-Curie actions, as well as the SMART-CARE consortium to apply mass-spectrometry-based systems medicine to cancer.

 Models are everywhere; we create and use them constantly most of the time without even being aware of it.
 As an example, every morning we use an implicit model to determine how much time it will take us to reach our workplace based on contextual parameters such as weather and traffic, hence allowing us to find out at what hour we have to leave to be on time.